Who is Edda?

 In 2014, Edda launched an annually published magazine on the future of fashion, The Naked Mag (now known as The Edit).
 Featuring contributors from over 10 countries, she brings a global perspective to local Australian markets.
 Advocating for diversity, respect, equality, sustainability and smart textiles in the fashion industry, The Edit also empowers women to make informed and socially conscious decisions when making fashion purchases.

 She has partnered with Qantas to launch an online store that makes ethical fashion more openly accessible.
-Inspired by the Qantas opportunity, she started designing fashion with Judith Ortiz.
-Edda went on to cofound the ethical label ‘VIHN’ (now known as Lána the Label).
+Inspired by the Qantas opportunity, she started designing fashion with Juju Ortiz.
+Edda went on to cofound the ethical label ‘VIHN’.

 With two TEDx talks under her belt, Edda is passionate about speaking to people about creating a business that makes a positive social and environmental impact.
 In 2013, she crafted and successfully executed a public social media campaign that secured her a meeting with Sir Richard Branson to discuss sustainability in the fashion industry.

 Edda works with her team to make sustainable and ethical fashion default.
-In the future, she hopes to improve transparency in the industry and help people have a healthier, more sustainable relationship with fashion.
+In the future, she hopes to radically transform the fashion industry into a sustainable and ethical sector, and inspire people have a healthier, more balanced relationship with fashion.